stellaris-mods/autonomous-assembler/README.md

 In both cases, your objects need to have the same name as the ones you are overriding, obviously.

 ### A note about global flags
-I use the `gf_alphamodplus` and `has_renegade_spaceports` flags to check for whether or not these addons are present.
+The `gf_alphamodplus` and `has_renegade_spaceports` flags can be used to check for whether or not these addons are present.
 You should know, if you're adding support for a new spaceport module for example, that if a user ever had one of these addons present in their game, the flags remain until manually removed.

+You should also know that, as of right now, neither of these addons will set the flags if enabled _after_ the `on_game_start` action has triggered.
+Which means that if a player installs one of those addons _after_ initial game start, the flags will **not** be set.

-It's rarely going to cause a problem, but you should be aware of it.
+This is rarely going to cause a problem, but you should be aware of it.

+Autonomous Assembler doesn't actually check these flags currently, but rather invokes scripted effects that they override when enabled.
+This means that AA works regardless of the global flag state.

 Flags can be removed from the ingame console with for example `effect remove_global_flag = gf_alphamodplus`.